 Notes to editors

 The Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP) is a partnership of business, public sector and further and higher education.
 Its mission is to drive sustainable economic growth across the city-region, creating jobs and improving the quality of life for everyone.

 The GBSLEP area spans nine local authority areas: Birmingham, Solihull, East Staffordshire, Cannock Chase, Lichfield, Tamworth, Redditch, Bromsgrove and Wyre Forest.
-It is home to over two million people, an estimated 848,000 jobs and an economy worth £44.5 billion.
+It is home to over two million people, an estimated 1.1 million jobs, and an economy worth £55.8 billion.